 Inspect the rotor blades (22) for wear or damage and replace as required.
 Align the blades with the rotor slots and install the blades.
+Install the outboard blade spacer (24) on the rotor.

-Install one outboard center plate gasket (28).
+Install one outboard center plate gasket (29).